cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/3/2020

+Control C for the link list for url to clipboard implemented (this is essentially the link list version of email html to clipboard).

+Main window Tabs now load only if selected - not perfect (it should setup everything in the background while you work!) but a very practical quick fix to the interaction delays I was experiencing.
+I think the hard detail here is that I could design more of the data to load without UI thread interaction, but the challenge is that with a larger complex list it seems like there is a significant hit on initial load (and in fact maybe enough of a hit that the difference between pulling db data and GUI load and already pulled db data and GUI load is not enough to matter)...

 8/2/2020